 The Redwood Discovery Museum is a children’s museum offering thematic programming and interactive exhibits.
 The programs allow for hands-on discovery and learning in art, technology, science, and culture.

-The museum’s mission is to provide positive family experiences, bringing joy to the lives of the families and children they educate.
+The museum’s mission is to provide positive family experiences, bringing joy to the families and children they educate.
 In addition, they encourage young minds to ignite their imagination and spark their creativity.